emirelesg/covid19-mx/README.md

 $ npm run build
 ```

-To deploy the built files to a FTP server
+To deploy the built files to an FTP server

 - Configure the FTP credentials by creating a .env file using the .env.example template.